 Chill again in the freezer/refrigerator until hard, 10 minutes.
 Peel off the papers and eat!

-Be sure to pin this green chocolate peanut butter cups recipe – green desserts for St. Patrick’s Day
+Pin this green chocolate peanut butter cups recipe to make green desserts for St. Patrick’s Day

 Like it?
 Share it!